Daily High to Daily Low: Is It Safe to Buy NOV Inc. (NOV)?

-NOV Inc. (NYSE:NOV) went up by 2.35% from its latest closing price compared to the recent 1-year high of $18.02.
-The company’s stock price has collected -1.68% of loss in the last five trading sessions.
+NOV Inc. (NYSE:NOV) went down by -2.65% from its latest closing price compared to the recent 1-year high of $18.02.
+The company’s stock price has collected -2.28% of loss in the last five trading sessions.
 Press Release reported on 07/27/21 that NOV Reports Second Quarter 2021 Results

 Is It Worth Investing in NOV Inc. (NYSE :NOV) Right Now?